 No matter how carefully you drive on Georgia roads, car accidents can still happen.
 You can’t control how other drivers operate their vehicles or make them drive carefully.
 If another driver is negligent in their duty to be safe on the road and you are injured, you likely have a car accident case on your hands.

 Many drivers worry they will have to deal with going to court after a car accident in Georgia, but that’s rarely the case.
 Here’s what you need to know about the legal process after a car accident, your chances of going to court, and how a car accident lawyer can help.

 How Do Car Accident Cases Work in Georgia?

 When a car accident happens, the driver whose negligence caused the crash is at fault.
 Since Georgia is a fault state, that driver is liable for damages from the accident.
-That means you, as the injured party, have the legal right to seek compensation for your damages (Georgia Code § 51-1-6).
+That means you, as the injured party, have the legal right to seek compensation for your damages (Official Code of Georgia (OCGA) § 51-1-6).

 to find a John Foy office near you

 What Happens Before a Georgia Car Accident Case Goes to Court?

 After you are injured in a car accident in Georgia, you will need to take steps to seek compensation for your costs.
 The burden is on you as the victim to file a claim and continue through each step of the process.